Bats in Scotland’s forests

 Forestry and Land Scotland provided support funding, and monitored the boxes over the past two years.
 They are now home to 44 Soprano Pipistrelle bats.

 “Funding the bat boxes was a great idea that we thought would help encourage and develop the forest’s wild ecosystem, said Ian Sim, Chairman of The Enchanted Forest Community Trust.
 “We are really pleased that they have proved to be so popular!”

 The FLS Environment Team worked on the project to ensure its viability, and are similarly thrilled with its success.
 “The boxes have increased the potential roosting sites for protected species within a working forest,” commented Gareth Ventress of FLS.

 “Almost all of the bats have now been sexed, weighed and measured and some of them are nearing the upper end of the scale for their species, weighing in at 7.2g when their upper limit is around the 8g mark.
 That’s a really good sign that they are thriving!”

 If this blog has made you batty for bats, what can you do to learn more, and get involved in efforts to safeguard this precious population of unique animals?

 One way is to get involved with a bat group like the one in Tayside - you can find a link to a list of them at the end of the article.
 These groups frequently play a vital role in conservation projects like the one at Faskally.

 Another way you can get involved is to buy or build bat boxes in your garden or back green.
-The RSPB has a brilliant guide to building one.
 Perhaps the best thing you can do is simply to learn as much as possible about bats, and truly appreciate them for the incredible mammals they are.